Lycanthrope8/ExpenseSplittr/README.md

 2. **Find a Home**: Search for available homes and join the one that suits you.
 3. **Manage Expenses**: Add and track shared expenses, and see who owes whom.
 4. **Communicate**: Use the chat feature to stay connected with your housemates.
+5. **Organize Tasks**: Use the home to-do list to keep track of household chores.

 ## ⚙️ Installation